kubernetes-retired/service-catalog/docs/manual-api-aggregation-setup.md

 The `APIService` resource expects a certificate bundle.
 We can create our own, or pull the one core Kubernetes API server for reuse.

-The certificate bundle is made up of Certificate Authority, a Serving Certificate, and the Serving Private Key.
+The certificate bundle is made up of a Certificate Authority (CA), a Serving Certificate, and the Serving Private Key.

 Run the following to create a CA and generate keys: